DavidESotomayor/employee-directory/README.md

 # Employee Directory

 ## Description
 This application houses the **Employee Directory** application which allows a user to view a directory full of random employees.
-The application comes equipped with a search bar, an option to choose how many employee's are shown, as well as sorting and pagination.
+The application comes equipped with a search bar, an option to choose how many employees are shown, as well as sorting and pagination.
 It is hosted on Github Pages.
 The random employees are a result of using the [Random User API](https://randomuser.me/).

 #### Try It Out
 Feel free to visit the app: [Employee Directory](https://davidesotomayor.github.io/employee-directory/)